 Several cross-stakeholder initiatives exist, which are essentially multi-stakeholder in nature, yet still identify areas of overall agreement on actions to be taken to improve cybersecurity internationally.

-Perhaps one of the most visible examples, the Paris Call for Trust and Security in Cyberspace, launched by France at the 2018 IGF, currently has 547 official supporters, including 65 states.
+Perhaps one of the most visible examples, the Paris Call for Trust and Security in Cyberspace, launched by France at the IGF2018, currently has 564 official supporters, including 67 states.

 The Charter of Trust consists of private sector companies, in partnership with the Munich Security Conference, endorsing minimum general standards for cybersecurity through ten principles.
 Some of their associate members also include the German Federal Office for Information Security and Graz University of Technology.

-The Global Commission on the Stability of Cyberspace is a multi-stakeholder group of commissioners which together develop international cybersecurity related norms related initiatives.
+The Global Commission on the Stability of Cyberspace (GCSC) is a multi-stakeholder group of commissioners which together develop international cybersecurity related norms related initiatives.
 Their most recent publication is a draft of Six Critical Norms, also known as the “Singapore Norms Package”.
 It is a set of six new norms proposed by a multi-stakeholder group intended to improve international security and stability in cyberspace.

 Within the United Nations

-The key United Nations agreement we investigated as part of this project is the 2015 consensus report of the .
+The key United Nations agreement we investigated as part of this project is the 2015 consensus report of the UN Group of Governmental Experts (GGE) on Developments in the Field of Information and Telecommunications in the Context of International Security.
 It proposed several norms, rules and principles for the responsible behavior of States.
 A new group being established in 2019 through resolution 73/226 of the United Nations General Assembly will continue to explore this topic.The UNGGE has a narrow set of participants from member states.

 As of 2019, there is also a new initiative, initiated based on resolution 73/27, which is an Open Ended Working Group (OEWG) on developments in the field of information and telecommunications in the context of international security, that is open to the entire UN membership.
 This new 2019 group will reportedly study the norms proposed by the prior UNGGE and identify potential new ones.
 Both initiatives are supported by the UN Office for Disarmament Affairs (UNODA).